nfrank5/nfrank5/README.md

 - 👋 Hi, I’m Frank.
 - 👀 I’m interested in Full Stack Development and Test Automation.
 - 🌱 I’m currently learning Full Stack at https://www.theodinproject.com/.
-- 💞️ My main goal in the near future is to become part of a team devoted to the delivery of high quality automated tests or software.
 - 📫 You can reach me at: nfrankenfeld@gmail.com.

 <!---